nodunayo/speakerline/README.md

 ## Credits

 * Thank you to [Andrew Nesbitt](https://twitter.com/teabass) for being patient and answering all of my Open Source questions.
-* Thank you to the [24 Pull Requests](https://github.com/24pullrequests/24pullrequests).
+* Thank you to [24 Pull Requests](https://github.com/24pullrequests/24pullrequests).
 This README was heavily inspired by theirs!